jsalignon/cactus/docs/1_Intro/Quick_start.md

 [](END_OF_MENU)

+# Quickstart script

+A [script](/docs/1_Intro/quickstart_script.sh) is available to help users to get started quickly with using Cactus.
+This script contains code to install the dependencies (which are potentially not up to date) as well as the code present in this section.
+It is nonetheless recommended to read this section to understand better the different command lines used in this script.

 # Dependencies and profiles

 Cactus needs two software to be installed in order to run: Nextflow and one of SingularityCE, Docker, conda or Mamba.
 Please read the [Dependencies](/docs/2_Install/Dependencies.md) section for details on versions and installation of these software.